ethanlacerenza/Red-Team-Insights/Information Gathering/information_gathering.md

 ## Google Hacking
 **Date:** January 14, 2024
 Google hacking involves using specific operators to perform targeted searches:
-- `site:gti.it filetype:txt` - Searches for text files on the site.
+- `site:git.it filetype:txt` - Searches for text files on the site.
-- To exclude certain file types: `site:gti.it -filetype:txt`
+- To exclude certain file types: `site:git.it -filetype:txt`

 ## Open-Source Code
 **Date:** January 19, 2024